cnlpete/ttrss/README.md

     with TTRss; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA or see http://www.gnu.org/licenses/.

-Exception:

-    The file `Bubble.qml` in `qml/ttrss/sailfish/items/` is licensed under the GNU General Public License version 2 only.